lorenzocorneo/surrounded-by-the-clouds/README.md

 # RIPE Atlas vantage points

 We used up to 8500 RIPE Atlas probes in our measurements.
+Here is their density distribution.

 ![Vantage points
 distribution](figures/styled/probe-density-main.png)